Jo

 rememberWhat's a Quickstart?

-A Quickstart is a web address that you can email or place anywhere on the Wonderful Wacky Web allowing learners to arrive at JogLab to learn your topic with your keywords automagically entered- ready to make a mnemonic; creating a mnemonic begins the encoding process in the mind of the learner.
+A Quickstart is a web link you can email or paste anywhere on the Wonderful Wacky Web helping poets and learners to arrive at JogLab to create an acrostic poem or mnemonic with your keywords or letters automagically entered.
 Quickstarts are made as you type automagically for mnemonics or acrostic poems.
 Quickstarts battle a Woeful Wearisome Web!

 Quickstart Creation & Volunteer Contributors